dessalines/reddit-banbot/README.md

 --userCommentSort X \   # new, top
---badKarma X \          # A minimum accumulated bad karma threshold --banDuration X \       # Number of days
---save \                # Saves users, submissions, and ban report out to the saved folder --dryRun                # optional, doesnt ban
+--badKarma X \          # A minimum accumulated bad karma threshold --banDuration X \       # Number of days --removeComments \      # Removes their comments from the subreddit too --save \                # Saves users, submissions, and ban report out to the saved folder --dryRun                # optional, doesnt ban
 ```